likhitha0101/customer-trade-analysis-BI-excel-python/README.md

-## 💡 Thanks for checking out the project!
-Your support means a lot!
-Feel free to star ⭐ this repo or share it with someone learning Data Analytics.🚀
+## 💡 Thanks for checking out the project! this repo or share it with someone learning Data Analytics.🚀